-This set of Statistical Quality Control Multiple Choice Questions & Answers (MCQs) focuses on “Control Charts for Multiple-Stream Processes – 1”.
+This set of Statistical Quality Control Multiple Choice Questions & Answers (MCQs) focuses on “Control Charting Techniques – Control Charts for Multiple-Stream Processes – 1”.

-1. Which of these is a correct definition for a MSP?
+1. Which of these is a correct definition for an MSP?

 a) Process in which same value of data comes from several sources